danReynolds/loon/README.md

 ### Web

 * **IndexedDBPersistor**: The default persistence implementation for web platforms.
 Documents are stored in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), a low-level API for web-based client-side storage.
+  * > Note: Encryption on web is experimental through [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage#configure-web-version).
+It is important to enable the correct headers in order to ensure security of encryption on web.

 ## ⚙️ Configuration